plantain-00/composable-editor-canvas/spec/composable-editor-canvas.api.md

 // Warnings were encountered during analysis:
 //
+// dist/nodejs/components/react-render-target/create-webgl-renderer.d.ts:79:5 - (ae-forgotten-export) The symbol "FilterGraphic" needs to be exported by the entry point index.d.ts
 // dist/nodejs/components/use-edit/use-circle-arc-edit.d.ts:12:5 - (ae-forgotten-export) The symbol "EditData" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)